ShivamPande18/Assembly2.0/README.md

 # Assembly2.0
 I tried recreating the assembly language; here is the documentation.
 The language works on an output stack.
+Create a 'code.txt' in the same folder or change the file path in the code to another txt file to use and run the language.
 Watch [this video](https://www.youtube.com/thetechpreneurs) for a complete explanation

 # Requirements
 - Python compiler